 Ohio River Scenic Byway Tours: Shawnee Lookout to East Liverpool

-The Big River Becomes a National Scenic Byway
+The Big River is a National Scenic Byway

 This honor gives the river, translated as Big River from the local Native American name, a distinction not unlike that of being one of the 13 Original Colonies.